PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Indexing-and-Groupby.md

 If the column slicer stop position exceeds the number of columns in the <span class="coding">DataFrame</span> then all columns are returned.

 The <span class="coding">.iloc</span> indexer accepts the value -1 value to indicate the last object in a sequence, -2 as second to last, and so on.
-Listing 4-24 Return Last Row From Last Column illustrates this feature.
-Listing 4-24.
-Return Last Row From Last Column

 <div class="code-head"><span>code</span> Return Last Row From Last Column.py</div>